Senashu/Ty1OBS/README.md

 10. Browse for "TE.txt".
 The script will create the file where you opened it.
 11. Repeat it for the other called Cog.txt, Opal.txt, TE.txt

+Optimal: Use provided pngs for a beauty Overlay ;)

 ## Customization